 1957 - The Feast is revived as part of the Chamber of Commerce’s Winter Festival.

 1958 - PG City Councilman Clyde F. Dyke is asked to help revive the Feast.
 It is still tied to beauty pageants.
 Elmarie, his wife, assists and creates the Royal Court with jewel names.
-Joanie Hyler serves as the first crown bearer.
-Gail Maitre Tyler serves as Queen Topaz and she is the only Queen to serve twice, in 1958 and 1959.
+Joanie Hyler, Elmarie's granddaughter, serves as the first crown bearer.
+Gail Maitre Tyler serves as Queen Topaz and she is the only Queen to serve twice (1958 and 1959.)

 1962 - Pam Gamble reigns as Queen Topaz and wins the Miss California Pageant.

-1963 - Elmarie Hurlbert Hyler Dyke takes the reigns for the Feast with the passing of her husband, Clyde.
-Until her death in 1981, Elmarie hand picks the Royal Court and introduces many Feast activities including evening entertainment, the crowning of Queen Topaz, a skin diver propelled sea serpent and a taped rendition of Kate Smith’s “God Bless America” at the end of the pageant.
+1963 - Elmarie Hurlbert Hyler Dyke takes the reins for the Feast with the passing of her husband, Clyde.
+Until her death in 1981, Elmarie hand picks the Royal Court and introduces many Feast activities, including evening entertainment, the crowning of Queen Topaz, a skin diver-propelled sea serpent and a taped rendition of Kate Smith’s “God Bless America” at the end of the pageant.
 Mary Pat Gannon Alfiler serves a Queen Topaz.

 1980 – 75th Anniversary of the Feast of Lanterns is the Diamond Jubilee.
-For this special anniversary Elmarie selects 2 Queens.
+For this special anniversary Elmarie selects two Queens, who are also twin sisters:.
 Queen Topaz Wendy Junkin Adler and Queen Diamond Sylvia Junkin Yap.

-1982 – Marabee Rush Boone (Princess Turquoise 1961) becomes the Pageant Director and will serve in this role for 32 years!
+1982 – Marabee Rush Boone (Princess Turquoise 1961) becomes the Pageant Director and will serve in this role for 3+ decades!
 Pamela Woodfin Connell serves as Queen Topaz.

 1987 - First year that Queen Topaz are chosen by a panel of judges during the interview process.
 Fireworks are reinstated thanks to sponsorship from the Lion’s Club.
-The Royal Court Scholarship Fund is established because of the Royal Court focus in community service and to help further their education.
+The Royal Court Scholarship Fund is established because of the Royal Court's focus on community service and to help further their education.
 Joni Coleman Birch serves as the first Queen Topaz selected in the interview process.

 1989 - Pacific Grove Centennial Year and Krissy Heilbron serves as Queen Topaz.
 Carol Bradley Lauderdale (Queen Topaz 1966) organizes the first year for the former Queens to be honored on the pier prior to the pageant.